oVirt/ovirt-site/source/feature/networkreloaded.html.md

 The main points are:

 *   Multiple network backend design, i.e., ways in which to interact with the kernel, directly or indirectly for setting the networking state in the way we are requested by the engine.
+This will allow for cross-distribution compatibility, and thus, it is very closely aligned to the future goals of vdsm.
 *   Object oriented representation of Networking primitives (Bridge, Bond, nic, etc).
+The reasoning behind this is to unify the subject of both info gathering and configuration applying.
 *   Live network information.
+This will make the scalability of network operation much easier.

 ### Owner